2004 Slovenian minority rights referendum

 A referendum on minority rights was held in Slovenia on 4 April 2004.
 Voters were asked whether they approved government proposals to restore basic rights to ethnic minorities who had been erased from the citizen registry in 1992.
-The proposal was rejected by 96.05% of voters, with a turnout of 31.55%.
+The proposal was rejected by 96% of voters, with a voter turnout of 32%.

 The referendum was backed by oppositional Slovenian Democratic Party, while the government called for a boycott.